kaylatam/expense_tracker/README.md

 # How to run the project
 Simply download all the files in the src and test folder and the money.txt file.

-Once everything is downloaded, run the expense_tracker file.
+Once everything is downloaded, run the expense_tracker file which is the main program and where you'll be inputting all of your expenses.

 expense_tracker: This is the main window, where you'll be inputting all of your expenses.

-expenses_database: This creates your database that stores all of your information.
+expenses_database: This creates your database that stores all of your expenses.

 test_current_budget: This is a unittest file that makes sure your budget is correctly calculating.
 Make sure that when you are running the test, you are in the same directory as the test folder and the src folder.

-Money.txt: This is the money sign that will pop up in the beginning of your code.
+money.txt: This is the money sign that will pop up in the beginning of your code.

 # How to use the project
 The terminal window will prompt you for an input; simply follow the commands